VincentLiu354/Project1/README.md

 # Project1
-First college-level project
+First college-level project in Professor Thornton's ICS 32A class at UCI.
-Designed to read in a directory and perform actions on certain files deemed interesting
+Uploaded as a memory of my first ever coding project and a reminder of the beginning of my academic career.